Structures and Functions in Living Organisms · 6 question types

 The kidney and urea production appear regularly; dialysis is a common application question.

 Each kidney has so much spare filtration capacity that a person can live a normal life with only one working kidney.
 But if both kidneys fail (a condition called renal failure), urea, water and ions accumulate in the blood within days, and the patient will die without treatment.
-There are two main treatments: dialysis and kidney transplant.
+There are two main treatments: and kidney transplant.

 Dialysis is a machine-based treatment that artificially performs the kidney's filtration job.
 The most common type is haemodialysis: